War Drums: Plot

-Mangas desires Riva for his wife, an honor never before extended to a Mexican woman.
+Mangas desires Riva for his wife, an honor never before extended to a Mexican woman (although later in the movie, Riva says her father was Mexican and her mother Comanche).
 He has to fight three braves who disagree with him, killing all three.
 He then tells the band that Riva will not be a squaw, but will be trained as a warrior, again breaking with custom.
 Following Mangas's second refusal to sell him Riva, whom Luke also wants for a wife, Luke reluctantly attends their wedding.

 Meanwhile a group of American gold seekers enter the Apache lands.
 After making a gold strike in a stream, they attack the Indians camped on the bank.
 When Mangas comes to bring the offending miners to the law, they pinion and whip him.
 This sets off an Apache war, with Mangas Coloradas becoming known as "Red Sleeves."

-Luke attempts to put a stop to the war by bringing a representative from Washington to meet with Mangas.
-The attempt fails when the men with him, thinking they are about to be ambushed by the Apaches, fire on them.
+Fargo attempts to put a stop to the war by bringing a representative from Washington to meet with Mangas.
+The attempt fails when the Apaches, thinking they are about to be ambushed by the white men, fire on them.
 In the ensuing firefight, Luke is shot by an arrow.
 Taken to Mangas's camp, Riva removes the arrow and nurses Luke back to health.
 He is sent back with a message from Mangas to the government.

 When the Civil War breaks out, Luke volunteers for the Union and is commissioned a major in the cavalry.
 He is assigned to the frontier, to deal with the Apache problem.
 Meanwhile, Mangas is wounded on a raid, taking a bullet that shatters his breastbone.
 Riva takes him to a town with a doctor.
 Mangas promises the doctor that if he can patch him up and he lives, the town will be safe from the Apaches.
 But if he dies, the tribe will kill everyone in the town and burn it to the ground.

-While he is being worked on by the doctor, Luke and a troop of cavalry arrive.
+While he is being worked on by the doctor, Fargo and a troop of cavalry arrive.
 He goes forward to the defenses set up by the Apache under a flag of truce, and recognized by braves who know him and his friendship with Mangas, is passed inside.
-The friends meet and talk, and Luke leads Mangas, Riva, and their warriors out of the town.
+The friends meet and talk, and Fargo leads Mangas, Riva, and their warriors out of the town.
 Luke advises Mangas to take his people deep into the mountains where it will be a long time (if ever) before the cavalry can come after them.
 Wishing each other well, Mangas and Riva take their leave of Luke and lead their people away from the town.